WalkerJH/legalmation-backend-challenge/readme.md

 Requirements to run the app: Python3, Flask 2.0.1, requests, sqlite3, xml.ElementTree \
 Required to run included tests: pytest \
 To run the app, first clone the repository.
-In your terminal, navigate to the project directory and run the following command:
+Then, using your terminal, navigate to the project directory and run the following command:
 ```
 $ python3 flask_app.py
 ```